Nordix/xcluster/doc/networking.md

 The base image only setup the Internal net on the VMs.
 The other networks are configured by overlays.

-The `xcbr0` and `xcbr2` bridge interfaces are configured with addresses to be usable from the host.
-The `xcbr1` should normally not be used by the host.

 The addresses are assigned from the hostname of the VM.
 The last digit in the address is the number from the hostname, e.g. 1 for "vm-001".
 For now the hostname number is taken from the lsb of the MAC address on the interface towards the Internal net (eth0).
 This may however change for instance if the MAC addresses can't be controlled.

+With user-space networking the internal net is a qemu "user" network.
+It allows connectivity with the host but does not support traffic between VMs.
+So for instance you can't reach vm-002 from vm-001 using the `192.168.0.2` address.
+The other nets are qemu "socket" networks (UML/multicast) they provide connectivity between VMs but can not be used for connectivity with the host.

 ## Customizing